grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 Grafana managed alerts are evaluated by the Grafana backend.
 Rule evaluations are scheduled, according to the alert rule configuration, and queries are evaluated by an engine that is part of core Grafana.

-Alert rules can only query backend data sources with alerting enabled:
+Alerting rules can only query backend data sources with alerting enabled:
 - builtin or developed and maintained by grafana: `Graphite`, `Prometheus`, `Loki`, `InfluxDB`, `Elasticsearch`, `Google Cloud Monitoring`, `Cloudwatch`, `Azure Monitor`, `MySQL`, `PostgreSQL`, `MSSQL`, `OpenTSDB`, `Oracle`, and `Azure Data Explorer`
 - any community backend data sources with alerting enabled (`backend` and `alerting` properties are set in the [plugin.json]({{< relref "../../developers/plugins/metadata.md" >}}))

-## Metrics from the alert engine
+## Metrics from the alerting engine

-The alert engine publishes some internal metrics about itself.
+The alerting engine publishes some internal metrics about itself.
 You can read more about how Grafana publishes [internal metrics]({{< relref "../../administration/view-server/internal-metrics.md" >}}).

 Metric Name | Type | Description
 ---------- | ----------- | ----------